It’s a family-friendly bike White Mountain ride in Franconia NH they told us.

 Two miles in and we were dying.

 Family friendly bike path, just like Austria!!
-It was kick-ass alright.

 It wasn’t uphill the entire way, those hills were undulating so we knew what was going to happen on the way back.

 The only thing that kept us cycling our legs and digging deep for breath was the beauty surrounding us.

 Golden canopied leaves guiding us across wooden bridges, past snow covered mountain peaks, bubbling creeks, and small waterfalls shaping basins out of the rocky earth – that was our roadschooling lesson for the day.

 Nothing like seeing water shaping rocks to learn about erosion and its power.

 In our upcoming video, you’ll see Kalyra lying face down on the beach beside the lake where we decided it was time to quit.

 We later found out we were just around the corner from the end.

 We had moved the girls into their zone of discomfort – which is an okay place to hang out – but any further we would have pushed them into complete breakdown – going way beyond those safe boundary pushing zones.